Middle temporal gyrus

+Function

-It has been connected with processes as different as contemplating distance, recognition of known faces, audio-visual emotional recognition, and accessing word meaning while reading.
+It has been associated with processes as different as contemplating distance, recognition of known faces, audio-visual emotional recognition, and accessing word meaning while reading.

 Some studies indicate that lesions of the posterior region of the middle temporal gyrus, in the left cerebral hemisphere, may result in alexia and agraphia for kanji characters (characters of Chinese origin used in Japanese writing).
 The left middle temporal gyrus is also activated during poem composition.

 Additional images

 Position of middle temporal gyrus(shown in red).

 Drawing to illustrate the relations of the brain to the skull.

 Lateral view of a human brain, main gyri labeled.

 Cerebrum.
 Lateral view.
 Deep dissection.
 Superior temporal gyrus is labeled at bottom center.